pytorch/pytorch.github.io/_posts/2018-03-05-tensor-comprehensions.md

 At this time we only provide Linux-64 binaries which have been tested on Ubuntu 16.04 and CentOS7

-TC depends on heavyweight C++ projects such as [Halide](http://halide-lang.org/), [LLVM (custom build)](https://github.com/wsmoses/Tapir-LLVM) and [ISL](http://isl.gforge.inria.fr/).
+TC depends on heavyweight C++ projects such as [Halide](http://halide-lang.org/), [Tapir-LLVM](https://github.com/wsmoses/Tapir-LLVM) and [ISL](http://isl.gforge.inria.fr/).
 Hence, we rely on Anaconda to distribute these dependencies reliably.
 For the same reason, TC is not available via PyPI.

 **2. Import the python package**